OscarAspelin95/bioinformatics_with_rust/src/main/kmers/3_3_final_implementation.md

 }
 ```

-When we run the code, we see that "AAAAAA" and "TTTTTT" generates the same canonical kmers which is expected since they are reverse complements of each other.
+When we run the code, we see that `AAAAAA` and `TTTTTT` generates the same canonical kmers which is expected since they are reverse complements of each other.